jenndiaz/jenndiaz/README.md

 # 👩🏼‍💻 I am a Full Stack Developer based in Denver Colorado 🏔
-* I have a background in community development, team buidling, and outdoor recreation instruction.
+* I have a background in community development, team building, and outdoor recreation instruction.
 * I am passionate about web development that is accessible to all users.
 * I look forward to collaborting and connecting with other developers.
 * When not at my computer I enjoy Mountain Biking, Hiking, and Rock Climbing.